horeaporutiu/VSCodeTutorial/README.md

 ### Prerequisites

-You will need the following installed in order to use the extension:
 - [Node v8.x or greater and npm v5.x or greater](https://nodejs.org/en/download/)
 - [Yeoman (yo) v2.x](http://yeoman.io/)
 - [Docker version v17.06.2-ce or greater](https://www.docker.com/get-docker)
 - [Docker Compose v1.14.0 or greater](https://docs.docker.com/compose/install/)
 - [VSCode 1.28.2 or higher](https://code.visualstudio.com/download)

 If you are using Windows, you must also ensure the following:
 - Your version of Windows supports Hyper-V and Docker: